How to Paint Furniture White Without Bleed Through

 What paint is best for furniture?

-It’s also more affordable that expensive furniture paints, making it perfect for spraying.
+It’s also more affordable than expensive furniture paints, which makes it perfect for spraying furniture.

 Some woods are harder to paint than others.
-Cherry, mahogany and pine are notoriously hard because the wood tannins bleed through light colored paints.
-All of you hard work is ruined.
+Cherry, mahogany, and pine are notoriously hard because the wood tannins bleed through light-colored paints.
+All of your hard work is ruined.
 But you can seal it first to prevent this from happening.

 Some spots are really stubborn and even after you paint, they will show up.
-Paint on another coat of shellac on on those spots.
-After it dries, paint it with white again.
+Paint another coat of shellac on those spots.
+After it dries, paint another coat of white.

 The Dresser Before

 This dresser had great lines, but needed a little love.
 It’s solid (heavy!!)